NBA Trade Rumors: Chicago Bulls Closing In On Philadelphia 76ers’ Jahlil Okafor?

 — Garry Cobb (@GarryCobb) February 12, 2017

-A recent string of wins, coupled with the prospects of the NBA debut for top overall draft pick Ben Simmons may have the Sixers quietly in the running for a playoff spot.
+A recent string of wins, coupled with the prospects of the NBA debut for top overall draft pick Ben Simmons, may have the Sixers quietly in the running for a playoff spot.
 Starting center Joel Embiid was gaining confidence as his minutes restrictions were slowly diminishing before he suffered a minor injury (courtesy of CSN Philly).

 Embiid and Noel have meshed fairly.
 It all has led to Jahlil Okafor becoming expendable.
 Now the Chicago Bulls, along with the New Orleans Pelicans, and Portland Trailblazers are looking to strike.